Mitutoyum/RobloxExecutor/README.md

-# Roblox Executor
+# External Roblox Executor

-This is an executor base that I made to learn more about reverse engineering as also for people that wants a working base to work with.
+This is an external executor base that I made to learn more about reverse engineering as also for people that wants a working base to work with.
 It works by injecting luau bytecode into a modulescript which then you spoof it with PlayerListManager so it gets required whenever you press escape.
+All credits go to rizve as i used his source for reference when writing this.
 It is detected so don't use it on your main account\
-currently working for `version-d34359a5577645e2` | `10/11/2025`
+currently working for `version-7a4a5d7d1fb3449f` | `10/18/2025`
 ## Installation

 Simply clone this repository and load it into Visual Studio to build